Restorative Dentistry in Tempe, AZ

 • Blend in with your natural tooth.
 No one will be able to tell that you ever had a cavity there.

 • Reinforce the tooth’s structure.
 Although amalgam lasts longer, over time, it can act more like a wedge in your tooth, potentially leading to fractures.
-Composite resin helps maintain the tooth’s strength.
+The composite resin helps maintain the tooth’s strength.

 • Preserve more natural tooth structure.
 Amalgam doesn’t bond well with teeth, so more enamel needs to be removed to help it hold its position.
 With composite resin, you remove only what’s necessary.